 Maria and her sister were enrolled at Beverly Vista School.
 It was here that she first felt discrimination because of her heritage.
-She said some of the students made fun of my last name, pretending they didn’t understand if it was Tall or Chief.
+She said some of the students made fun of her last name, pretending they didn’t understand if it was Tall or Chief.
 “A few made war whoops whenever they saw me and asked why I didn’t wear feathers or if my father took scalps.
-After awhile they became accustomed to me but the experience was painful.
+After a while they became accustomed to me but the experience was painful.
 Eventually I turned the spelling of my last name into one word.
-Everything in school was in strict alphabetical order and I wanted to avoid confusion.”
-(Kaplan)
+Everything in school was in strict alphabetical order and I wanted to avoid confusion" (Kaplan).

 From here on momentous opportunities came her way as she studied and performed with the best.
 Maria Tallchief, a shy young Native American from the little town of Fairfax, Oklahoma, became a prima ballerina, a star of the Ballet Russe, a world traveler and even the wife of one of the most prominent Russian choreographers of all time, George Balanchine.

 While travelling across Oklahoma by train to join Maria, Balanchine is said to have pointed out an Indian reservation and exclaimed enthusiastically to his Russian friend, “Look!
-Those are my new relatives!” * and for the next few hours recounted Indian lore, speaking in Russian.
-(In Balanchine’s Company: A Dancer’s Memoir by Barbara Fisher)
+Those are my new relatives!”
+And for the next few hours, he recounted Indian lore, speaking in Russian (In Balanchine’s Company: A Dancer’s Memoir by Barbara Fisher).

-Maria felt that her mother and her teacher, Nijinsky led her to her destiny, but her passion and her drive were already there.
-It is in Maria Tallchief’s devotion to her art, not money, not fame.
-It was her choice to learn from the best and to find her own inner spirit in the dance that is inspiring.
-To live as a ballerina.
+Maria felt that her mother and her teacher, Nijinska, led her to her destiny, but her passion and her drive were already there.
+It was there in her devotion to her art, not to money, nor to fame.
+It was her choice to learn from the best and to find her own inner spirit in the dance that inspired her, to live as a ballerina.
 This inspiring dedication can be applied to any passion in life: a calling in science or religion, teaching or community work and, of course, the arts.

 Page created on 12/1/2018 12:02:05 PM